 Walking Street is so-called because, under normal circumstances, the street is closed to traffic from approximately 6 PM until the early hours of the morning

-Walking Street is the most famous nightlife zone in Pattaya.
+Walking Street is the most famous entertainment and adult nightlife zone in Pattaya.
 As advertised by the bright neon signs, Walking Street is home to many of Pattaya’s most popular Agogo bars, discos, and nightclubs.

 Even by day (photo above), before the neon lights flicker to life and the party starts, it’s well worth a walk down the most famous and possibly most photogenic street in Pattaya.